FAQs

 • We schedule extra time for your first appointment so we can ensure there is time to thoroughly discuss all of your concerns.
 When you arrive, we will sit together in the treatment room, review the information in your intake forms, and discuss your health history and concerns.
 I’ll ask A LOT of questions!
 Once we’ve talked, we will complete a physical exam that is very simple and typically does not require disrobing.
 You’ll then get your first acupuncture treatment.
 This usually involves placing 2-6 sterile needles into acupuncture points, and then you get to just rest for a little while.
 The needles are then removed and your treatment is complete.

-• Aside from completing any requested paperwork and intake forms and having a list of medications and supplements you’re taking, there is nothing special you need to do to prepare.
-If you can, wearing looser fitting clothes can be helpful, but we will be able to treat even if you’re coming straight from the office.
+• Aside from completing any requested intake forms and double checking your benefits if you intend to use insurance, there is nothing special you need to do to prepare.
+If you can, wearing looser fitting clothes can be helpful, but there’s no need to worry about what you’re wearing if you’re coming straight from the office.